A320 North of Woking improvements

 Upcoming utility works

-In preparation for the A320 scheme, some utility works will need to take place over the next few months.
-Details of upcoming utility works are as follows:
+In preparation for the A320 scheme, some utility works will need to take place in the coming months.

-More roadworks information can be found via the roadworks map by searching using the postcode or location of the roadworks and then selecting the relevant symbol to display information about the works.
+Roadworks information can be found via the roadworks map by searching the postcode or location of the roadworks and then selecting the relevant symbol to display information about the works.
 Contact utility companies directly about anything to do with their roadworks or you can use our online form to report a Surrey County Council roadworks problem.

 Compulsory Purchase Order and Side Roads Order